ghartsel/GX-Kernel/content/metrics-mem.md

 This area is used by the kernel for fault management and control information.
 Locations 0054H to 00C3H are used as the stack area during initialization.
 Once the task state is entered, these locations are available to the application.
-However, these data are not preserved on a system restart.
+However, these data aren't preserved on a system restart.

 ### 64-BYTE REGISTER BLOCK